 - Enrollment-based funds: Money that is based on the projected student enrollment for the upcoming school year and makes up most of the funding that DCPS allocates to schools.
 This funding covers staff positions and some non-personnel services (NPS).

-- Targeted support funds: Money that schools must use to provide additional supports to specific populations, such as students designated “at-risk” of academic failure, ELL students, and students receiving special education services.
+- Targeted support funds: Money that schools must use to provide additional supports to specific populations, such as students designated “at-risk of academic failure” (“at-risk”) ELL students, and students receiving special education services.
 This funding also includes funding for education campuses—where grades K-8 are served in one building—and early learning centers for PK3 & 4 students.
 Supplemental federal grant funding that some schools qualify for is included in this category as well.

 - Stability funding: Money that DCPS provides to stabilize school budgets as schools experience enrollment fluctuations.
 By law, DCPS is required to give schools at least 95 percent of their previous year’s budget.
-Due to the pandemic’s outsized negative effect on student enrollment, particularly in the early grades, DCPS is providing additional stability funding beyond what is required by the law in SY 2022-23.
+Due to the pandemic’s outsized negative effect on student enrollment (particularly in the early grades), DCPS provided additional stability funding beyond what is required by the law in SY 2022-23.

 DCPS Uses Salary Averages to Build School Budgets